Ouspheaktra/menu-builder/README.md

 ### Properties

-There are few properties, but they're not what you should worry about.
+There are some properties, but they're not what you should worry about.
 They're almost the same as the Options above.